nstack/stackhut/docs/creating_service/stackhut_toolkit.rst

     $ stackhut login

 This command logins you into the StackHut platform using your GitHub username and StackHut password.
-You need to be logged to build and deploy service (this is so we know how to correctly name the image when passing the build to Docker),
+You need to be logged to build and deploy service (this is so we know how to correctly name the image when building the service),

 .. note:: Your details are stored in a user-only readable file at ``$HOME/.stackhut.cfg``.

-.. note:: The login system currently also requires that you log in to Docker first also.
-We're working on removing this requirement.

 ``logout``
 ^^^^^^^^^^